HongPeize/CMU-24678-CVE/CVE Project/README.md

-Vision Control Bot//
+Vision Control Bot<br />
-Use OpenCV to control robot manipulator//
+Use OpenCV to control robot manipulator<br />
 UR10e is used as demo robot